5 Tips for Managing Canine Separation Anxiety

 A stuffed Kong can be a life saver when it comes to treating mild cases of canine separation anxiety.
 When you’re getting ready for work in the morning does your dog start to get anxious?
 If so hand them a Kong stuffed with treats that you’ve frozen overnight.
 I prefer using Kongs because they’re indestructible (for my dog at least) and dishwasher safe.

-Stuffed Kongs works so well because they give your dog something to do while you’re leaving, taking the focus off of you.
+Stuffed Kongs work so well because they give your dog something to do while you’re leaving, taking the focus off of you.
 They’re mentally stimulating, and there’s something about having to work for that extra food that works wonders when it comes to holding a dog’s attention.

 My current dog Laika started exhibiting some anxiety when I’d leave for work a few years back.
 I used the stuffed Kong method with her and I couldn’t believe how well it worked.
 After a couple of days she didn’t even bother following me around as I was getting ready anymore — she was waiting by the freezer for her Kong.